-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+intends to make and how does the sustainable investment contribute to such objectives?

+Not applicable.

+Principal adverse

 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?